hpe-dev-incubator/hpe-dev-portal/content/blog/lift-and-transform-apps-with-hpe-csi-driver-for-kubernetes.md

 # Initial transition

-The first step in become becoming agile with the dataset of interest (the MariaDB database in this case) is to transition the virtual machine’s storage to a VMware vSphere vVol from the legacy NFS datastore.
-This is done with VMware vSphere Storage vMotion.
+The first step in becoming agile with the dataset of interest (the MariaDB database in this case) is to transition the virtual machine's storage to a VMware vSphere Virtual Volume (vVol) from the legacy NFS datastore.
+This is done with VMware vSphere Storage vMotion that allows the live migration of a running virtual machine's file system from one storage system to another, with no downtime for the VM or service disruption.

 ![VMware vSphere Storage vMotion example.](/img/vmotion-screen-shot-2022-06-14-at-12.08.27-pm.png "VMware vSphere Storage vMotion example.")